nickawwas/Digital-Design/README.md

 ## Serial Adder
 - Implemented a Serial Adder using Synchronous Design Methodology
-- Translated Behavioral Description of Circuit into Behavioral VHDL Code
+- Translated Behavioral Description of Circuit into Hierarchical VHDL Code